Empia/api/docs/apiFirst.md

 #### 1. Separation of Concerns

 Completely separating your frontend and backend codebases allows for easier management.
-It reduces future technical debt by not interlacing backend templated code into front end client views.
+It reduces future technical debt by not interlacing backend templated code into frontend client views.

 #### 2. Scalability

-Completely separating your front end and back end codebases helps to simplify future scalability by enabling you to scale platform components independently of each other.
+Completely separating your frontend and backend codebases helps to simplify future scalability by enabling you to scale platform components independently of each other.
 It allows for the client and server to sit behind their own load balancers and in their own infrastructure, giving you the ability to scale on a micro-level which brings flexibility (for example your data could be stored centrally while your client is hosted in multiple geographical locations) and cost savings.

 #### 3. Reduction of Language Barriers